Mahoning Democrats and Republicans to have voter registration drive Saturday

 BOARDMAN

-The Mahoning County Democratic Party and Mahoning County Republican Party will have a joint drive-thru voter registration drive from 11 a.m. to 3 p.m.
+The Mahoning County Democratic Party and Mahoning County Republican Party will have a joint drive-through voter registration drive from 11 a.m. to 3 p.m.
 Saturday at McDonald’s, 22 Boardman-Canfield Road.

-Mark Munroe, county Republican Party chairman, said: “Democrats and Republicans can find lots to disagree about, but when it comes to voting we are on the same page.
-Participation by all citizens is an important part of keep our country strong but you can’t vote if you’re not registered.”
+Mark Munroe, county Republican Party chairman, said: “Democrats and Republicans can find lots to disagree about, but when it comes to voting, we are on the same page.
+Participation by all citizens is an important part of keeping our country strong, but you can’t vote if you’re not registered.”

 More like this from vindy.com